arunasurya/bisqtransifex/transifexadmin.md

 - Create [monthly reports](https://github.com/bisq-network/roles/issues/20).
 - Update the translations for all core languages for each new release.
   - Inform the translators of the planned update a week before the update.
-- Provide clear and updated documentation for translators (compensation, reporting issues, etc)
+- Provide clear and updated documentation to help translators do their work effectively.
 - Moderate three major communication channels: #transifex Slack channel, announcements in Transifex, Bisq forum.

 ### Secondary